bernardopires/django-tenant-schemas/docs/install.rst

     python manage.py sync_schemas

 Lastly, you need to create a tenant whose schema is `public` and it's address is your domain URL.
-Please see the section on [Using django-tenant-schemas](#using-django-tenant-schemas).
+Please see the section on :doc:`use <use>`.

 South Migrations
 ================